imudey/aws-ec2-nginx-site/README.md

 Bought domain via Cloudflare
 ## interesting note here, i was trying to buy a domain and would come against an error that would not allow me.
 After some research found out this is a common issue and to bypass it we should purchase a domain in incognito mode.
 Created A record pointing to EC2 public IP
-## this was interesting basically had to learn what an A recordd is.
-Also, had to research on proxy status and what proxied/DNS only mean.
+## Learned the difference between DNS-only and proxied mode

 6. Troubleshooting
-Encountered a Cloudflare 522 timeout error
+Encountered a Cloudflare 522 error (connection timeout between Cloudflare and EC2)
-## this was due to being on dns only when creating my website just with http.
-Once i configured it to https i encountered the erorr and switched to proxied.
-I waited about 15mins and came back to the webpage and it loaded up with my typical index.html
-Learned the difference between DNS-only and proxied mode Fixed connectivity issues by adjusting settings
-## this was due to me trying to get my website secure using HTTPS.
+## Investigated DNS settings and proxy configuration
+Resolved the issue by adjusting Cloudflare proxy settings and ensuring correct server connectivity Gained understanding of how Cloudflare sits between users and the origin server

 7. Future Improvements
 Improve website design